GerritCodeReview/plugins_multi-site/DESIGN.md

 - **Centralise the information about the latest status of mutable refs**: This would operate on the second cause.
 That is, it would allow instances to realise that _they are not in sync on a particular ref_ and refuse any write operation on that ref.

+(XXX If serving reads , there reads will be out of date.
+What is the best way of making sure sure we serve the same read everywhere?
+Project sharding, i.e.: one node as active for a repo?
+How a CI system can be sure of pucking the last commmit ?
+Think about apple and the 3rd node?)

 The system could operate normally on any other ref and also would impose no limitation in other functions such as, Serving the GUI, supporting reads, accepting new changes or patch-sets on existing changes.
 This option is discussed in further